Research

 “Firms for Funding: The Effect of Million Dollar Plants on School Finances and Student Achievement” (w/ Viviana Rodriguez)

-Abstract: School districts are sensitive to their local economic environment.
-A growing focus of regional economic development is to attract new facilities of large firms (“Million Dollar Plants”).
-Despite the size of these facilities, their impact on public schools and student outcomes is not well understood.
-To examine this, we compare school districts in counties that win a Million Dollar Plant (MDP) to those in counties considered finalists.
+Abstract: We compare school districts in counties that win a Million Dollar Plant (MDP) to those in counties considered finalists.
 We show that winning an MDP leads to a persistent increase in school district revenue that more than offsets the increase in student enrollment.
-Next, we show that this windfall revenue is mostly spent on instructional expenses and teacher hiring, leading to a reduction in average class size and improvements in reading and math scores.
-Finally, we find considerable heterogeneity by facility-type with manufacturing plants leading districts to spend additional property tax revenue on capital projects and high-tech establishments inducing expenditures on instruction that improve math proficiency scores.
+This windfall revenue is mostly spent on instructional expenses and teacher hiring, leading to a reduction in average class size and improvements in reading and math scores.
+Finally, we find manufacturing plants lead districts to spend additional property tax revenue on capital projects while high-tech establishments induce expenditures on instruction that improve math proficiency scores.

 “Does Goliath Help David?
-Anchoring Firm Creation” (NEW DRAFT FORTHCOMING)
+Anchoring Firm Creation”

 “Frictions for Firms in the New Geography of Innovation” (w/ Xian Jiang and William Kerr)